Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 - ### C#:
     - **Comprehensive Syntax**: C# has concise syntax that helps save time with development
-    - Available Online Documentation: C# has a lot of source code and documentation online which is helpful with dealing with bugs and errors during implementation
+    - Available Online Documentation: C# has a lot of source code and documentation online which is helpful with dealing with bugs and errors during implementation.
     - **Growing Community**: Ranked #6 on trending programming languages in 2023, C# is a widely used language.
-  It's popularity will make expanding our team easier when looking for C# developers
+  It's popularity will make expanding our team easier when looking for C# developers.
-    - **High Scalability**: The static coding nature of C# allows engineers to easily make adjustments and expand on any functionality within the developed/developing program
+    - **High Scalability**: The static coding nature of C# allows engineers to easily make adjustments and expand on any functionality within the developed/developing program.

   #### Sources:
   - [BairesDev](https://www.bairesdev.com/technologies/c-sharp/)